aneeshfelicity/DS-Capstone/README.md

 ## How It Works

-The pipeline operates through a comprehensive multi-step process organized into seven major sections:
+The pipeline follows a seven-stage workflow from raw data to interpretable, cost-sensitive credit risk predictions.

 ### 1. Data Preparation
-- Loads German Credit dataset from UCI repository using `ucimlrepo`
+- Load the German Credit dataset with `ucimlrepo`
-- Handles missing values and data quality issues
-- Applies one-hot encoding to categorical features
-- Standardizes numerical features for model compatibility
+- Clean data, encode categoricals, standardize numerics
-- Creates stratified train/test splits maintaining class distribution
+- Create stratified train/test splits to preserve class balance

 ### 2. Baseline Model Training
-- Trains Logistic Regression as performance benchmark
-- Trains XGBoost with default parameters for comparison
+- Train Logistic Regression and XGBoost with default settings
-- Evaluates both models using multiple metrics
+- Evaluate using standard metrics and basic diagnostic plots
-- Generates diagnostic visualizations (confusion matrices, ROC curves)
-- Establishes baseline performance for improvement measurement
+- Use results as a baseline for later improvements

 ### 3. Hyperparameter Optimization
-- Defines comprehensive parameter grid covering key hyperparameters
+- Define a grid over key model hyperparameters
-- Performs stratified cross-validated grid search
+- Run stratified cross-validated GridSearchCV
-- Evaluates all configurations systematically
-- Selects best configuration based on validation performance
-- Tests optimized model on held-out test set
+- Select and test the best configuration on the held-out test set

 ### 4. Class Imbalance Handling
-- Analyzes class distribution in training data
-- Calculates appropriate class weights
+- Inspect class distribution and compute class weights
-- Trains balanced model with adjusted sample weights
+- Train cost-sensitive models with weights/sample weights
-- Evaluates impact on minority class detection
+- Analyze precision–recall trade-offs, especially for the minority class
-- Analyzes trade-offs between precision and recall

 ### 5. Cost-Based Threshold Optimization
-- Defines business costs for different error types
+- Define business costs for false positives/negatives
-- Sweeps through possible decision thresholds
-- Calculates expected cost at each threshold
+- Sweep decision thresholds and compute expected cost
-- Selects threshold minimizing total business cost
+- Choose the threshold that minimizes total business cost
-- Evaluates resulting error distribution

 ### 6. Probability Calibration
-- Applies isotonic calibration method
-- Performs cross-validated calibration
-- Validates calibration quality using Brier score
+- Calibrate predicted probabilities (isotonic regression)
-- Generates calibration plots for visual assessment
+- Validate with Brier score and calibration plots
-- Ensures probabilities are reliable for downstream use
+- Ensure probabilities are suitable for downstream decisions

-### 7. SHAP Explainability and Sensitivity Analysis
+### 7. SHAP Explainability & Sensitivity Analysis
-**Global Analysis**
-- Computes SHAP values across entire dataset
-- Identifies most important features driving predictions
-- Generates summary plots showing feature impact distribution
-- Creates dependence plots revealing feature interactions

-**Local Analysis**
-- Explains individual borrower decisions
-- Produces decision plots showing cumulative feature contributions
-- Maps SHAP values to human-readable reason codes
+- Compute SHAP values for global feature importance and interactions
-- Supports adverse action notices for regulatory compliance

-**Sensitivity Analysis**
-- Identifies top features for selected borrowers
+- Generate local explanations and decision plots for individual borrowers
-- Varies features systematically while holding others constant
-- Plots prediction changes across feature ranges
-- Reveals actionable insights for borderline cases
+- Run sensitivity analysis by varying key features to see impact on risk

 ---